waimea-Jadavidson/Level-3-Programming-Project/README.md

 - Program source code can be found in the [src](src/) folder
 - Program test plan is in [test-plan.md](docs/test-plan.md) in the docs folder
 - Program test evidence is in [test-results.md](docs/test-results.md) in the docs folder
+- Project Executable is in [project.jar](out%2Fartifacts%2Fproject_jar%2Fproject.jar) in the out folder

 ---